International Study FAQ

 Q. Am I eligible to apply?

-A. All graduate students are eligible to apply.
+A. All graduate students in good standing are eligible to apply.
 In addition, professionals from legal, dispute resolution, and commercial fields are welcome to apply.
 If the professional is not currently enrolled in a graduate program, then the professional may audit the course.

 Q. Will I receive course credit?